ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 ## Shared Storage Options

-IBM Cloud offers great {{site.data.keyword.filestorage_full}} options that you can use to connect to VMware in a multi-tenant environment.
+IBM Cloud offers great {{site.data.keyword.filestorage_short}} options that you can use to connect to VMware in a multi-tenant environment.

 ### {{site.data.keyword.filestorage_short}}

 You can order the {{site.data.keyword.baremetal_short}} from the IBM Cloud customer portal with ESX.
+In the customer portal, you can also provision {{site.data.keyword.filestorage_full}} in the same availability zone as your host.
+For more information about provisioning file storage, see [Ordering and Managing IBM File Storage for IBM Cloud](/docs/infrastructure/FileStorage/provisioning-file-storage.html).

 In VMware, three <!--**Authorize** **{{site.data.keyword.filestorage_short}} SoftLayer** --> predefined values are provided on the **Host Device Details Storage** tab – Username, Password (for CHAP authentication), and Host IQN.

-For more information about provisioning file storage, see [Ordering and Managing IBM File Storage for IBM Cloud](/docs/infrastructure/FileStorage/provisioning-file-storage.html).

 Table 2 provides the pros and cons of shared storage in a multi-tenant environment.